 Think of a large, fluffy, colorful feather and you are imagining a plume, something that can be used decoratively, often in hats or vases, just as it creates a decorative element for the bird it comes from.

-We can trace the present word plume was probably taken from the Old English word plūmfether.
+We can trace the present word plume from the Old English word plūmfether.
 Going back further, we can find the Latin pluma meaning "feather" or "down."
 Plume is often applied to a large puff of smoke or any mass that spreads into the air from a single source.
 If you see a plume of smoke coming from the chimney, the fireplace is going.
 If you see a plume of smoke coming from the window, call the fire department.